Rest Area Case Study – Visitor Feedback

 Visitor Feedback – The Challenge

-Freeway rest areas across the country relied on paper customer-cards to obtain feedback from visiting drivers.
-Maintenance contractors were not able to act on visiting drivers’ complaints until more than a month later—the time it took to collect the cards and input the information into the system.
+Freeway rest areas across the country often rely on paper comment cards to obtain feedback from visiting drivers.
+Maintenance contractors were not able to act on visiting drivers’ complaints until more than a month later.
+Because this is the time it took to collect the cards and input the information into the system.

-“Many visitors didn’t immediately deposit their paper cards in the collection boxes, and could take three to four weeks to mail them to the DOT.
-By the time the cards were scanned into the system and viewed by the Asset Maintenance contractor in charge of the facilities, the issue was probably already taken care of”.
+“Many visitors didn’t immediately deposit their paper cards in the collection boxes, so it could take three to four weeks to mail them to the DOT.
+Consequently, by the time the cards were scanned into the system and viewed by the Asset Maintenance contractor, the issue was probably already taken care of”.

 Kirk Hutchison – FDOT

 Visitor Feedback – The Solution

-DOT’s implemented Opiniator, replacing paper comment cards with a digital alternative.
-Feedback is prompted with clear, simple signage explaining to visiting drivers how to provide instant feedback using their cell phones—either scanning a QR code, or calling in to complete a quick survey.
+For this reason, DOT’s implemented Opiniator, replacing paper comment cards with a digital alternative.
+Feedback is prompted with clear, simple signage explaining to visiting drivers on how to provide instant feedback using their cell phones.
+This can be done by scanning a QR code, sending an SMS or calling in to complete a quick survey.